OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

     });
 }

-// This method is an event handler that returns the protection state of a worksheet
+// This function is an event handler that returns the protection state of a worksheet
 // and information about the changed worksheet. async function checkProtection(event) {
     await Excel.run(async (context) => {